apasarkar/masknmf_full_pipeline/docs/source/app_use/Demixing.rst

 .. image:: ../images/Corr_Img_Pixel.png
    :width: 600

-You can use this tool to understand what a reasonable superpixel correlation threshodld might look
+You can use this tool to understand what a reasonable superpixel correlation threshold might look

 **Step 2: Demixing, Multipass Strategy, and Interactive Plots**